 Erected 1964 by Chester County Historical Commission.
 (Marker Number 12-1.)

 Other nearby markers.
 At least 10 other markers are within 11 miles of this marker, measured as the crow flies.
-Graveyard Of The Richmond Covenanter Church Reformed Presbyterian (approx. 4.6 miles away); Burrel Hemphill (approx. 5.7 miles away); Alexander's Old Fields (approx. 7 miles away); Battle Of Beckhamville (approx. Home Site of Justice John Gaston (approx. 7.7 miles away); Battle of Fishing Creek (approx. 8 miles away); Original Site of Purity Presbyterian Church (approx. 9˝ miles away); Wilbur G. Grant Reservoir of Chester Metropolitan District (approx. 9.8 miles away); Mount Olivet Church (approx. 10.1 miles away); Camp Creek Methodist Church (approx. 10.7 miles away).
+Graveyard Of The Richmond Covenanter Church Reformed Presbyterian Burrel Hemphill (approx. 5.7 miles away); Alexander's Old Fields (approx. 7 miles away); Battle Of Beckhamville (approx. 7 miles away); Home Site of Justice John Gaston (approx. 7.7 miles away); Battle of Fishing Creek (approx. 8 miles away); Original Site of Purity Presbyterian Church (approx. 9˝ miles away); Wilbur G. Grant Reservoir of Chester Metropolitan District (approx. 9.8 miles away); Mount Olivet Church (approx. 10.1 miles away); Camp Creek Methodist Church (approx. 10.7 miles away).

 Also see . . .
 Catholic Presbyterian Church.
 "Historically and architecturally significant is this church which, after its organization in 1759, served the area’s first settlers (mostly Scotch-Irish Presbyterians) and later sent an impressive number of soldiers from its congregation to fight in the Revolution."
 (Submitted on March 26, 2010, by Mike Stroud of Bluffton, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 20, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 2,461 times since then and 69 times this year.
+It was originally submitted on November 20, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
+This page has been viewed 2,568 times since then and 49 times this year.
 Photos: 1. submitted on November 20, 2008, by Michael Sean Nix of Spartanburg, South Carolina.
 2, 3. submitted on June 6, 2016, by Brian Scott of Anderson, South Carolina.
 4, 5, 6, 7, 8, 9, 10, 11. submitted on November 20, 2008, by Michael Sean Nix of Spartanburg, South Carolina. • Craig Swain was the editor who published this page.